How to Export Airtable Bases to Google Sheets (2 Methods)

 First method: export Airtable to Google Sheets with CSV

-Like many other database and spreadsheet tools, Airtable gives you the ability to export its data to a Comma Separated Values (CSV) file.
+Like many other database and spreadsheet tools, you can export Airtable data to a Comma Separated Values (CSV) file.
 This plain text file can be read and interpreted by all kinds of tools, including Airtable and Google Sheets.
 That makes these files a natural way to export data between them.
 Let’s see how it’s done.

 1. Export your Airtable base as a CSV